SeriousOldMan/Simulator-Controller/Docs/Virtual Race Spotter.md

 #### Boosting conversation capabilities using an LLM

 Beside the builtin pattern-based voice recognition and the speech capabilities based on predefined phrases as described above, it is optionally possible to connect Elisa to a GPT service like OpenAI or a locally hosted LLM, to dramatacilly improve the quality in conversation with the Assistant.
 When th conversation booster is configured (see [here](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#boosting-conversation-with-an-llm) for more information about the necessary configuration steps), the full knowledge about the the car state, the drivers performance and the current standings will be supllied to the LLM.
+This includes only basic telemetry data and no pitstop information.
+The standings information includes a history of the last laps and gap and lap time information for the most important opponents.

 ### Enabling and disabling specific warnings and announcements